tamhd/MultiMT/README.md

 The basic command line: `./tmtriangulate.py [action] -s source-phrase-table -t target-phrase-table`

-Until now, you can use two actions:
+Until now, there are two actions, associated with two approaches to estimating values of the source-target phrase table:

-* `features_based`: Estimating new features from the posterior features.
+* `features_based`: Computing the new probabilities from the component probabilities "Machine Translation by Triangulation: Making Effective Use of Multi-Parallel Corpora" (Cohn et al 2007)

-* `counts_based`: Re-estimating the co-occurrence counts
+* `counts_based`: Computing the new probabilities by approximating new co-occurrence counts "Improving Pivot-Based Statistical Machine Translation by Pivoting the Co-occurrence Count of Phrase Pairs" (Zhu et al 2014)

-Each action is set to default with its best parameters.
+Each action is set to default with its best options.
 Typically, you have to specify a few parameters:

 * mode (`-m`): accepts `pst` and `spt`, indicating the input as source-pivot phrase table or pivot-source phrase table